craig-willis/icasa/docs/variables.md

 # Variables, Traits, and Units

 Below is an overview of how ICASA, BETYdb, the Crop Ontology, and Plant Breeder's API represent traits and variables.
-Also includes a few notes about CF Standard Names, OGC Observations & Measurements, and UDUNITS.
+Also included are a few notes about CF Standard Names, OGC Observations & Measurements, and UDUNITS standards.

 ## ICASA: Measured Data